-In Geneva, close to the French border, 10,000 scientists built a 27-kilometre underground tunnel with gigantic digital cameras that capture millions of collisions a second, connected thousands of kilometres of wire and hundreds of computers.
-This is the Large Hadron Collider (LHC), the biggest scientific instrument ever built.
+In Geneva, close to the French border, 10,000 scientists built a 27-kilometre underground tube with gigantic digital cameras connected to 1000’s of kilometres of wire and 100’s of computers that capture millions of collisions a second.
+This is the Large Hadron Collider (LHC).
+The biggest scientific instrument ever built.
 The biggest particle accelerator on earth and the most expensive at 10 billion Euros plus 1 billion a year in running costs.

+So, why was it built?
 What did the backers get for their money?
-And why was it built?

 - Understand how the universe grew out of the Big Bang.

-- To find out what the universe is made of, how it behaves, and how to predict its future.
+- Learn what the universe is made of, how it behaves, and how to predict its future.